-Marblehead is a great town to stop in for a night or two.
+Marblehead Massachusetts is a great town to stop in for a night or two.
 I found that 48 hours was the perfect amount of time to get a feel for the area and hit most of the major attractions.

-Depending on the season, there’s a wide variety of things to do in Marblehead Ma.
+Depending on the season, there’s a wide variety of things to do in Marblehead MA.
 Whether you’re more into shopping or want to explore the historical aspect of the town, there really is something for everyone.

-There’s so many gorgeous old homes that give you a feel for the history of Marblehead.
+There are so many gorgeous old homes that give you a feel for the history of Marblehead.
 Washington Street is especially nice to walk down.
 Many of the homes are colorful and unique while maintaining the New England vibe.

-If you’re out and about, you might as well stop in at some of the stores.
-My favorites are Bobbles and Lace (an upscale and trendy boutique), Shipshape (a quaint New England-oriented gift shop with super unique items), and French + Italian (high end women’s clothing).
+My favorite stores are Bobbles and Lace (an upscale and trendy boutique), Shipshape (a quaint New England-oriented gift shop with super unique items), and French + Italian (high end women’s clothing).

-If you’re at all into history, Marblehead Museum is one of the best things to do in Marblehead Ma.
-It’s set up in three old homes that are connected and has a large collection of old photographs and paperwork that explain a lot about the town’s history as well as the area.
+The museum comprises of three old homes that are connected and has a large collection of old photographs and paperwork that explain a lot about the town’s history as well as the area.

 Old Burial Hill

 This cemetery is a super short drive from downtown and has a lot of history.
 Many Puritans are buried here, as well as 600 Revolutionary soldiers.

 Old Burial Hill was most famously the setting for the daytime cemetery scenes in Hocus Pocus (the original one).
 It also has amazing views of the harbor since it’s set up on a hill that overlooks that ocean and town.